Alekhya193/mlsa-social-impact-projects/Blogs/Blog_2_Github_Codespaces.md

 Use the appropriate tools.
 You may enhance your workflow in Codespaces by utilizing a range of tools.
 Debuggers, linters, and code formatters are examples of this.
 Automate the things you do.
 In Codespaces, you may use workflows or scripts to automate processes.
 You can increase your productivity and save time by doing this.
 Use the appropriate settings.

-Comparisons with Other Development Environments:
+## Comparisons with Other Development Environments

 •	Compare GitHub Codespaces with other IDEs, local development setups, and cloud-based tools.